 Do Paid Surveys Count Toward Taxable Income?

-Whatever you earn through survey sites — or any other apps you use to earn money on the side — counts toward your gross income come tax time.
+Whatever you earn through survey sites — or any other apps you use to earn money — counts toward your gross income come tax time.

 A reader recently wrote to ask us about this: